 Custom column

 Custom columns are helpful when you need to create a new column based on a calculation, such as subtracting the value of one column from another, or extracting a portion of an existing text column.
-Custom columns that you add aren’t permanently added to your table; the columns will only be present in the given question.
+Custom columns that you add aren’t permanently added to the underlying database table; the columns will only be present in the given question.

 Sorting